ADGEfficiency/adgefficiency.github.io/_posts/2018-07-19-next-steps.md

 **pray for China** - the world leader in renewable capacity growth

-**deploy storage** - batteries and demand flexibility to smooth intermittent renewables
+**deploy storage** - batteries and demand flexibility to smooth intermittent renewable

 **digitize** - the energy industry is behind on installing sensors and collecting data